Model Common Understanding

 3.1 Scope & Articulate Flow

-Decision Gates get laid down on the Test Modeller canvas to serve the nodes to Generate Tests.
+Decision Gates get laid down on the Quality Modeller canvas to serve the nodes to Generate Tests.
 These tests are based on Coverage Profiles.
 In this example, Test Generation results in four possible flows, which terminate in being able to make a perfect cup of tea, or not.

 You’ll meet Huw Price (Managing Director, Curiosity Software) as he navigates the need to throw down a rough process flow to help articulate a series of data states as decision groups ahead of starting to visually model.
 This approach favours seeing the bigger picture in which test steps can be agreed, modified and refined in the model amongst all stakeholders including testers, business users, SMEs, developers, SDETS, manual testers and likely end-users.